6 by purity, by knowledge, by longsuffering, by kindness, by the Holy Spirit, by sincere love,

-Christians in ministry often face difficult people; those who critical of ministry.
+Christians in ministry often face difficult people, those critical of ministry.
 They may even be malicious toward ministry.
 Difficulties will come from highly judgmental people.

-It is necessary to demonstrate forbearance with people as a minister.
+As a minister, it is necessary to demonstrate forbearance with people.
 There will be those who attempt to injure us, whether our reputation, intent, or actions.
 Ministry involves taking the injury without retaliation, anger, or resentment.

 Longsuffering is the steadfastness of the soul under adversity.
 This person manifests the quality of forbearance under provocation from others.
-It does not retaliate even when wrongfully mistreated
+It does not retaliate even when wrongfully treated.

 “My brethren, take the prophets, who spoke in the name of the Lord, as an example of suffering and patience” (Jas 5:10).

-Longsuffering entertains no thoughts of retaliation even when wrongfully treated.
+The person with longsuffering entertains no thoughts of retaliation, even when wrongfully treated.
 This is a person with a long temper.
 “He who is slow to anger is better than the mighty, And he who rules his spirit than he who takes a city” (Pr 16:32).

 You say, “But he is a personality assassin.”
 God gives no exceptions for longsuffering.
 Suffer them long.
 Keep your attitude in a state of prolonged freedom from revenge.